-Summer movies 2017: Box office winners and losers
+Summer movies 2017: Box-office winners and losers

 It’s been a chilly summer for the movie business.
 By August, the U.S. box office was reporting historic lows, with several media outlets looking back to the dark days following the September 2001 terror attacks to find comparable numbers.
 Blame streaming media, franchise fatigue, or a lack of decent August options, but U.S. movie-ticket sales are approaching a 25-year low.
 And yet, there were bright spots: The international box office is up more than 3 percent, the box office was buoyed by some surprise hits (including Dunkirk, Girls Trip, and Baby Driver), and Wonder Woman would be considered a runaway smash in any year.
-Here, we assess summer 2017’s box office winners and losers.
+Here, we assess summer 2017’s box-office winners and losers.

-WINNER: The Continuing Reign of Wonder Woman
+WINNER: The continuing reign of Wonder Woman

 Wonder Woman is the No. 1 film of the summer, but that’s not all it is.
-It’s now the third-highest-grossing Warner Bros. release ever (after The Dark Knight and The Dark Knight Rises), the seventh highest-grossing superhero movie ever, and the highest-grossing film of all time by a female director (congrats, Patty Jenkins).
+It’s now the third-highest-grossing Warner Bros. release ever (after The Dark Knight and The Dark Knight Rises), the seventh-highest-grossing superhero movie ever, and the highest-grossing film of all time by a female director (congrats, Patty Jenkins).
 The film opened on June 2 and was still tallying million-dollar weekends at the end of August; as of today, the mighty Amazon’s origin story has earned $406.8 mil domestically.

-In these strange times, every big-budget film must contain the seed of a film universe, from which to mine an endless supply of sequels and spin-offs.
+In these strange times, every big-budget film must contain the seed of a film universe, from which to mine an endless supply of sequels and spinoffs.
 Except it doesn’t always work.
 The Dark Tower ($46 mil), Valerian ($40 mil), Baywatch ($58 mil), and King Arthur: Legend of the Sword ($39 mil) were all potential franchises turned flops.
 The exception is The Mummy ($80 mil), a U.S. box-office disappointment that hasn’t dissuaded Universal from moving forward with its Dark Universe monster franchise.
 Bride of Frankenstein is slated for February 2019.

 WINNER: Dunkirk

 Christopher Nolan’s breathtaking World War II drama took off despite plenty of risks.
-Not only is Dunkirk a major departure from its director’s signature genre films like The Dark Knight and Inception, it’s the polar opposite of a popcorn flick.
+Not only is Dunkirk a major departure from its director’s signature genre films such as The Dark Knight and Inception, but it’s the polar opposite of a popcorn flick.
 It could easily have drowned in a sea of animation and superhero films, forgotten by the start of Oscar season.
 Instead, Dunkirk was an unexpected sensation, taking in $174 mil so far and holding the No. 1 spot at the box office for two consecutive weeks.

 LOSER: Detroit